infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Inveigh** is a Windows PowerShell LLMNR/mDNS/NBNS spoofer/man-in-the-middle tool. https://github.com/Kevin-Robertson/Inveigh
 * **PowerUpSQL** a PowerShell Toolkit for Attacking SQL Server. https://github.com/NetSPI/PowerUpSQL
 * **MailSniper** is a penetration testing tool for searching through email in a Microsoft Exchange environment for specific terms (passwords, insider intel, network architecture information, etc.). https://github.com/dafthack/MailSniper
+* **DomainPasswordSpray** is a tool written in PowerShell to perform a password spray attack against users of a domain. https://github.com/dafthack/DomainPasswordSpray
 * **WMIOps** is a powershell script that uses WMI to perform a variety of actions on hosts, local or remote, within a Windows environment.
 It's designed primarily for use on penetration tests or red team engagements. https://github.com/ChrisTruncer/WMIOps
 * **Mimikatz** is an open-source utility that enables the viewing of credential information from the Windows lsass. https://github.com/gentilkiwi/mimikatz
 * **LaZagne** project is an open source application used to retrieve lots of passwords stored on a local computer. https://github.com/AlessandroZ/LaZagne